The Legend of Dragoon: Development

-The Legend of Dragoon was developed in-house by Sony Computer Entertainment, Inc. The game was directed and designed by Yasuyuki Hasebe, who also created the story outline.
-The producer was Shuhei Yoshida, and this game was both one of the last and largest projects he worked on prior to leaving Japan Studio.
 Kenichi Iwata was the game's art director and designer of the Dragoon armor, working on character designs alongside Tatsuya Nakamura.
 The game's monsters were designed by Itsuo Itoh, and the dragons were created by Hirohiko Iyoku.
 The script was written and supervised by Takehiro Kaminagayoshi.
-Sony's internal studio Polyphony Digital assisted in creating the game's CGI cutscenes.
+Polyphony Digital, which was spun off from the studio a year prior, assisted in creating the game's CGI cutscenes.